Gohla/pie/tutorial/src/1_programmability/1_api/index.md

 # Programmable Build System API

-In this first chapter, we will program the core API of the programmatic incremental build system.
+In this section, we will program the core API of the programmatic incremental build system.

-## Introduction

 The unit of computation in a programmatic build system is a *task*.
 A task is kind of like a closure: a value that can be executed to produce their output.